 Did you know that the average American eats 1 out of 5 meals in their car?
-Americans are working longer hours, cooking less and therefore spending less time having family dinners.
-But what are the consequences of eating alone?
-How does this relate to our level of happiness?
+With most Americans working longer hours and cooking less, it is apparent that eating together is also becoming less of a priority and families are spending less and less time around the dinner table.
+But what are the consequences to families eating separately?
+What can be gained by gathering together to enjoy a healthy meal?

 For several generations and across many countries, family dinners represent happiness and celebration, which can be seen during Christmas, Thanksgiving and other holiday dinners.
 Our happiness is highly influenced by our social network, if the people we love are happy, we become happy.
 Being at the dinner table gives us the chance to engage in conversations, and creates a sense of belongingness.